frawanye/mlperf-flux/README.md

 Optionally, the training and validation datasets are preprocessed by running the encoders offline before training.

+---

 # 4. Model

 ### Publication/Attribution
 This model largely follows the Flux.1-schnell model, as implemented by torchtitan.
-In turn, the model code is largely based on the model open-sourced in [huggingface](https://huggingface.co/black-forest-labs/FLUX.1-schnell) by [Black Forest Labs](https://bfl.ai/).
+The model code is largely based on the model open-sourced in [huggingface](https://huggingface.co/black-forest-labs/FLUX.1-schnell) by [Black Forest Labs](https://bfl.ai/).

 ```
 @inproceedings{esser2024scaling,